hrr47-sdc8-webber/similar-restaurants-service/README.md

 ```sh
 node restaurantdatagen.js
 ```
 This will create separate CSV files for each PostgreSQL table: neighborhoods, categories, restaurants, and photos.
-In order to load the schema into the database, either run the psql.sql file (located in the project's root directory) in the terminal, or manually define each table in the psql shell, as written in psql.sql.
+In order to load the schema into the database, either run the ```psql.sql``` file (located in the project's root directory) in the terminal, or manually define each table in the psql shell, as written in ```psql.sql```.

 Then, from the psql shell, run COPY commands on each CSV file in turn, seeding all tables in the following order: Neighborhoods, Categories, Restaurants, Photos.
 For example: